Deliver services

 We are always seeking to improve our services and offerings.

-It’s important that we offer the best free mental health information, advice and support for every young person across Ireland.
+It’s important we offer the best free mental health information, advice and support for every young person across Ireland.
 To do this, we are always looking to improve and grow our Jigsaw services and supports.

 Evaluating our services, funding research and working closely with young people helps us understand their mental health needs.
 We use an online data collection and case management system for our services called the Jigsaw Data System.
-It allows us to conduct regular and comprehensive quantitative and qualitative analysis of our service delivery.
+It allows us to conduct regular and comprehensive analysis of our service delivery.

 Endeavouring to grow our services to support even more young people in Ireland